jachan056/NBA-Data-Analysis-Project-SQL-/README.md

 ## Data Source and Acknowledgements
 This project uses the nba_api (https://github.com/swar/nba_api/tree/master) library created by Swar Patel to retrieve NBA data utilized in this project.
 The nba_api is licensed under the MIT License.

+## Disclaimer
+This project utilizes data obtained via the nba_api.
+This analysis is for educational purposes only and is not affiliated with or endorsed by the NBA.